bikeindex/bike_index_terms/vendor_terms.markdown

 1. ### Our Role

-    Our Service helps you quickly and easily register bikes for your customers, and give customers the ability to modify most aspects of their registrations.
+    Our Service helps you quickly and easily register bikes for your customers, and gives customers the ability to modify most aspects of their registrations.
 You will be required to register with Bike Index to use the Bike Index Vendor Service (see Becoming a Bike Index Vendor).
 In addition, we do not assume any liability for bicycles, tricycles or other types of crafts (collectively "Bikes") registered through our Service.

 2. ### Customer Service